Egypt

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.

-“I have taught and led study tours to Jerusalem since 1993.
+“I have taught and led study tours to the Middle East since 1993.
 I lived in Cairo, Egypt for six years, where I directed a semester-long academic program for students from the USA.
-I speak fluent Arabic as well as some Hebrew and Turkish.
-I am excited to provide KIIS students an opportunity to study in Israel and Egypt.”
+I speak fluent Egyptian-Dialect Arabic.
+I am excited to provide KIIS students an opportunity to study in Egypt.”

 – Richard Cahill, Co-Director